Updated on July 29th, 2022

 4. Environmental, social, and governance (ESG) risks

 Environmental, social, and governance (ESG) risks occur when vendors don’t follow set laws or policies your organization has in place in regard to environmental impact, use of resources, treatment of employees, or other sustainability initiatives.
 If ESG protocols aren’t properly followed by your third-party vendors, your organization could endure repercussions of human rights violations, compliance risks for poor supply chain management, or other threats to business continuity.
+These risks extend beyond legal compliance, encompassing the ethical and reputational aspects that are increasingly valued by consumers and stakeholders.

 5. Reputational risk